fleetdm/fleet/docs/Contributing/API-for-contributors.md

 - [Scripts](#scripts)
 - [Software](#software)

-> These endpoints are used by the Fleet UI, Fleet Desktop, and `fleetctl` clients and frequently change to reflect current functionality.
+> These endpoints are used by the Fleet UI, Fleet Desktop, and `fleetctl` clients and frequently change to reflect current functionality..

 This document includes the internal Fleet API routes that are helpful when developing or contributing to Fleet.